 RUN IT OFF

-Run clubs are the way that Denverites socialize during their workout.
-Meet some locals and try some beers, while exploring some of Denver's fun neighborhoods.
+Run clubs let Denverites socialize during their workout.
+Meet some locals, try some beers and burn some calories while exploring some of Denver's hippest neighborhoods.

 Denver Beer Company Run Club

 Show up at the brewery, do a little stretching, learn the route and then set off on a 5K walk/jog/run through the beautiful Riverfront, LoHi and Highlands neighborhoods.
 The Denver Beer Company Run Club is followed by a free pasta dinner on Denver Beer Co.'s sunny patio — and a few craft beers, of course.